 The TV interview/exhibition is in the distant past now and we’ve forged on to try to make the device more mainstream and marketable.
 We formed and registered a tech company, Royallabs Technologies, to incorporate the AHG project along with the others we have in the offing.
 The present goal is to develop a business strategy to put the AHG out there in the open and make it a viable, profitable product.
 Neither of us currently has the sufficient business acumen required yet but we’re pushing.
 We have a few requests pending at the moment in Benin and there’s a pretty big exhibition coming up in a few weeks at an event were a lot of people – potential clients, we hope – would be present.
 Word of mouth is currently what’s driving the publicity.

 The Road Ahead

 When we first hatched the idea for the AHG on my balcony two Christmases ago we just wanted to do something that mattered, something that affected people’s lives for good on a large scale.
 We believe, with this product, we have achieved that.
-We understand of course that there may be other device elsewhere in the world that does what the AHG does, but we believe we’ve made something totally home grown and new in this part of the world.
+We understand of course that there may be other devices elsewhere in the world that do what the AHG does, but we believe we’ve made something totally homegrown and new in this part of the world.
 What’s more?
 It’s as effective and impactful as it is ingenious.
 We believe it’ll make life a lot easier.

-Next point of action involves getting it out there for more people to be aware.
+The next point of action involves getting it out there for more people to be aware of.
 Maybe what we need is an angel investor to make an investment that’ll push this product properly and build a fitting business model around it.
 Hopefully, that comes soon enough and we can set off to work on other projects.
 Until then, every resource available – friends, social media, word of mouth, etc – comes in handy in promoting the product.